tthorntone/AdNauseam-Wiki/FAQ.md

 - Fall 2013
 - I am Firefox/NoScript user
 - Other user is Chromium/ABP
-- Worried about Chromium not being protected against `iframe` loading freely (as opposed to Firefox/NoScript)
+- Worried about Chromium user not being protected against `iframe` loading freely (as opposed to Firefox/NoScript)
 - Looked into Chrome API to just [hack together a quick `iframe` blocker](https://news.ycombinator.com/item?id=6871331)